berkantkz/GoZero/README.md

 [See license here](https://github.com/berkantkz/GoZero/blob/master/LICENSE)

-If you find any issue/bug, please report it throught [issues](https://github.com/berkantkz/GoZero/issues) or by messaging me on any platform.
+If you find any issue/bug, please report it through [issues](https://github.com/berkantkz/GoZero/issues) or by messaging me on any platform.

 The platforms I'm using available on my own web page.